-The yew will also enjoy both sun and shady conditions as well as having the ability to withstand hard clippings twice a year (Spring and Summer).
+The English Yew will also enjoy both sun and shady conditions as well as having the ability to withstand hard clippings twice a year (Spring and Summer).
 If overgrown, don’t be afraid to cut them back to the stumps.

-Specifically grown for use in hedging and topiary, the yew also makes great ground cover; even in dense, dry shade.
+Specifically grown for use in hedging and topiary, the English Yew also makes great ground cover; even in dense, dry shade.

 They even tolerate exposure to urban pollution.

 We’re always happy to discuss your plans, offering advice and ideas where needed.
 Please get in touch today.